Hayao Miyazaki: My Neighbor Totoro and Kiki's Delivery Service (1987–1989)

 In 1987, Studio Ghibli acquired the rights to create a film adaptation of Eiko Kadono's novel Kiki's Delivery Service.
 Miyazaki's work on My Neighbor Totoro prevented him from directing the adaptation; he acted as producer, while Sunao Katabuchi was chosen as director and Nobuyuki Isshiki as script writer.
-Miyazaki's dissatisfaction of Isshiki's first draft led him to make changes to the project, ultimately taking the role of director.
+Miyazaki's dissatisfaction of Ashiko's first draft led him to make changes to the project, ultimately taking the role of director.
 Kadono expressed her dissatisfaction with the differences between the book and screenplay, but Miyazaki and Takahata convinced her to let production continue.
 The film was originally intended to be a 60-minute special, but expanded into a feature film after Miyazaki completed the storyboards and screenplay.
 Miyazaki felt the struggles of the protagonist, Kiki, reflected the feelings of young girls in Japan yearning to live independently in cities, while her talents reflected those of real girls, despite her magical powers.
 In preparation for production, Miyazaki and other senior staff members traveled to Sweden, where they captured eighty rolls of film in Stockholm and Visby, the former being the primary inspiration behind the film's city.
 Kiki's Delivery Service premiered on July 29, 1989; it was critically successful, winning the Anime Grand Prix.
 With more than 2.6 million tickets sold, it earned ¥2.15 billion at the box office and was the highest-grossing film in Japan in 1989.
 Miyazaki and Studio Ghibli personally approved the subsequent English translations.